slgrobotics/robots_bringup/Docs/ROS-Jazzy/README-Husarnet.md

 And, magically, it should talk the same way while your robot is across subnets, or connected to a phone hotspot WiFi or anything similar.

+**Note:** after a reboot, the "_husarnet status_" shows that everything is operational, but the machine is "_not joined_".
+ROS still works across the subnets, and it _seems_ that the joining operation is only needed for larger scope (across the Internet, 5G and similar).
+There is no "_unjoin_" operation.

 ## Note: I am using static IPv4 addresses and subnets

 Just in case...